Fun Family Friendly Things to do in Marina del Rey During Summer of Soccer

 a group of women standing on a dock with bikes and boats in the background

-4) Back on land, rent bikes at Fisherman’s Village and cruise along the Marvin Braude Coastal Trail.
+Back on land, rent bikes at Fisherman’s Village and cruise along the Marvin Braude Coastal Trail.
 Click here to download the bike map.
 This 22-mile path meanders south toward Manhattan Beach and north toward Santa Monica, offering a front-row seat to the Pacific the entire way.
-If biking isn’t on your list, head to Ultimate Escape Rooms in Fisherman’s Village for a different kind of adventure.
+If biking isn’t on your list, head to Ultimate Escape Rooms or the newly opened Escapology for a different kind of adventure.
 Families can work together to solve clues and crack codes in themed rooms—a fun, hands-on way for parents and kids to test their teamwork skills and share a few laughs along the way.

 a group of people looking at seals on a dock